BPH Energy Limited (ASX:BPH) PEP 11 Update

 PEP 11 Update

-Perth, Feb 3, 2023 AEST (ABN Newswire) - BPH Energy Limited (ASX:BPH) and Bounty Oil & Gas NL (ASX:BUY) as the PEP 11 Joint Venture announce that in Proceedings Number WAD106/2022 between Asset Energy Pty Ltd (a wholly owned subsidiary of BPH's investee, Advent Energy Limited) and the Respondents namely Commonwealth Minister for Resources et al. the parties have filed proposed consent orders in the Federal Court of Australia.
-The proposed orders seek to end the ongoing litigation concerning PEP 11 without the need for a trial.
-The consent orders will only be made if the Federal Court of Australia considers it appropriate and the parties await further direction by the Court.
+Perth, Feb 7, 2023 AEST (ABN Newswire) - BPH Energy Limited (ASX:BPH) and Bounty Oil & Gas NL (ASX:BUY)) as the PEP 11 Joint Venture announce that further to their earlier ASX Release of 3 February 2023; Jackson J of the Federal Court of Australia has now vacated several interlocutory orders previously made in connection with preparing for the hearing of Proceeding Number WAD106/2022 between Asset Energy Pty Ltd (a wholly owned subsidiary of BPH's investee, Advent Energy Limited) and the Respondents; being the Commonwealth Minister for Resources et al.

-The consent orders, if granted, will set aside the decision made in March 2022 by the Commonwealth-New South Wales Offshore Petroleum Joint Authority to refuse Asset Energy's Application for a variation and suspension of the conditions to which PEP 11 is subject and a related refusal to grant an extension of term.
-If the decision of the Joint Authority is set aside, then it will need to be re-made according to law.
+As a result, Bounty and BPH anticipate the Federal Court will consider the joint position to settle the matter without a trial taken by Asset Energy and the Minister and decide the matter accordingly.

 About BPH Energy Limited